JabRef/user-documentation/en/Backup.md

 ## Purpose

-This module is always running in the background while you are working on a _bib_ database.
+This module is always running in the background while you are working on a _BibTeX database_.
 It makes a _backup copy_ and keeps that up-to-date on every user interaction.

-_E.g.: When you change a field the new value would get saved into the backup copy._
+_E.g., When you change a field the new value would get saved into the backup copy._

-Assumed that _JabRef_ crashes while you are working on a _bib_ database.
-When you try again to open the file _JabRef_ crashed with, you will get the following dialog:
+Assumed that _JabRef_ crashes while you are working on a _BibTeX database_.
+When you try again to open the file _JabRef_ crashed with you will get the following dialog:

 ![Screenshot of the backup dialog](./images/backup_found.png)